m4rk4lfred/chattest6/README.md

   name VARCHAR(255) UNIQUE NOT NULL
 );

 ## SETUP
 -> Change database info in db.php and socketServer.js
 # RUN THESE
 npm run dev
 node src/socketServer.js
+node uploadServer.js

+# UPDATED INSTALLED NPM
+npm install express multer
+npm install multer cors mysql

+#IF THIS ERROR OCCUR (SyntaxError: Cannot use import statement outside a module)
+- access the package.json then change the type to this -> "type": "module",